b0b3000/Professional-Computing-SES-Live-Search-Tracking/Testing Files/appREADME.md

+# Context

+### Changes made
+- get_key.py as its own file, and acts as global variable in Flask app
+-

+### In Progress Tasks / Future Tasks
+- functions for processing seen blob data and only reading in new blob data from storage container need writing
+- improve telemetry data dispaly
+- when data is uploaded to storage container, search ID is updated along with it, this will allow us to track and display data from the particular LoRa device
+- containers names are set and hardcoded for now, for testing purposes

 # GPS Data Visualization Flask App

 This Flask web application is designed to visualize GPS data on a map.
 Data is pulled from Azure cloud server.
 This guide will walk you through the steps to set up and run the application on your local machine.